 Carter moved up to 1802 for the light-hearted romantic short story Three Ships, part of the Christmas 2014 anthology A Season To Remember, and ventured briefly into contemporary romance for the first time with her Romance Writers of Australia annual Little Gems competition placegetter, The Tin Bear, in August 2015.

 Another Moonstone Obsession character, the sinful Lady Abigail Houghall, features in the full length novel Moonstone Conspiracy which was a 2015 finalist in the Australian Romance Readers Awards for best historical romance and was a nomine in the 2016 RONE Awards.

 Also through Dragonblade Publishing, Carter is writing Heart of the Corsairs – a three book historical romantic adventure set on the Barbary Coast.
-The first title, Captive of the Corsairs, will bring together the elements for which Carter has become known in just a few years – in-depth historical detail woven through gripping adventure and captivating romance.
+The first title, Captive of the Corsairs, will bring together the elements for which she has become known in just a few years – in-depth historical detail woven through gripping adventure and captivating romance.

 - 2013 Romance Writers of Australia Emerald Awards short list (Moonstone Obsession)